hdShang/arxiv-daily/docs/cs-RO/2025-05-08/papers/250504980v2-lvlm-mpc-collaboration-for-autonomous-driving-a-safety-aware-and-tas.md

 ---
 layout: default
-title: LVLM-MPC Collaboration for Autonomous Driving: A Safety-Aware and Task-Scalable Control Architecture
+title: "LVLM-MPC Collaboration for Autonomous Driving: A Safety-Aware and Task-Scalable Control Architecture"
 ---

 # LVLM-MPC Collaboration for Autonomous Driving: A Safety-Aware and Task-Scalable Control Architecture